Trust the AKC Rescue Network

-If it is over $500 you should be concerned.
-Ask specifically what it is covering, and get that in writing.
+If it is over $500, you should be concerned.
+Ask what the adoption fee covers, and get that in writing.
 Most rescues and rehoming agencies have the dog fully checked out with a Vet and include neutering or spaying.
 You should be able to get that paperwork upon adoption.

 What do you want to know about me?